 the_title or any other value you pass to this core function.

-All you have to do is add this code to your theme’s single.php file or in a site-specific plugin:
+All you have to do is add this code to your theme’s single.php file:

 echo wp_trim_words( get_the_content(), 100 ); // post content echo wp_trim_words( get_the_excerpt(), 100 ); // post excerpt echo wp_trim_words( get_the_title(), 100 ); // post title